atxit/network_vista/README.md

-# Network Vista Overview (beta release 0.9)
+# Network Vista (beta 0.9)

 Introducing Network Vista, a comprehensive platform designed to streamline network data collection and ensure compliance.
-The Network Vista platform offers a holistic view of your network by enabling users to:
+The Network Vista platform offers a holistic view of your network.

 * Define Database Structures: Easily set up database tables tailored to your network's needs.
 * Track change: Effortlessly monitor and record modifications within your tables, providing clear insights into what changed and when.